Martini-Force-Field-Initiative/Bartender/README.md

 ## "Goodenough" File

-The option ```-goodenoughfile FILE``` allows the user to supply a file to indicate Bartender what are the maximum values acceptable for fitting RMSDs, and what range of values are acceptable for force constants, for each bond term type.
+Though, in most cases, the default values are sufficient, The option ```-goodenoughfile FILE``` allows the user to supply a file to indicate Bartender what are the maximum values acceptable for fitting RMSDs, and what range of values are acceptable for force constants, for each bond term type.

 The file must be formatted as follows: